acceleratedscience/openad-website/main/blog/posts/tutorials/2025-03-07--gui/gui.md

 <!-- # Visualizing and Triaging Molecules -->

-<div class='excerpt'>Learn how to use OpenAD in a terminal or Jupyter Notebook to load, organize, visualize and triage your molecule sets.</div>
+Learn how to use OpenAD in a terminal or Jupyter Notebook to load, organize, visualize and triage your molecule sets.

 <!-- more -->